4 Other Ways to Record Your Baby’s Memories

 If you find yourself relating, this article is for you.
 And if you have done a great job of using your baby book to record all the precious details or your baby’s life, give yourself one big pat on the back and then prepare for that to change with baby number #2. 😉

-Actually, I am a huge fan of traditional baby books and have enjoyed filling them out for all three of my sons.
+Actually, I am a huge fan of traditional baby books and have enjoyed filling them out for all four of my sons.
 And while some say this is an outdated way to keep up with kids, I love the easy reference of their development.
 (How else would I have ever discovered my sons were all the same length, weight and head size at 9 months? 😉 )

-However, many moms find the detailed list of milestones and picture fill-in-blanks in traditional baby books daunting, and so instead of doing anything, they do nothing at all!
+However, many moms find the detailed list of milestones and picture fill-in-blanks in traditional baby books daunting.
+And so instead of doing anything, they do nothing at all!
 And end up with no memories recorded, which is sad!

-So today I would like to offer you some alternatives to using traditional hardcover baby books to record memories, but before I do, here are my 5 Favorite Things About Using a Baby Book:
+So today I would like to offer you some alternatives to using traditional hardcover baby books to record memories.
+But before I do, here are my 5 Favorite Things About Using a Baby Book:

 - They provides structure for recording memories and milestones instead of leaving it to our own mood or whim!